 By 8:30am on the day of the tournament, each team must submit completed Code of Ethics and Information forms, and each team member, coach, and volunteer must submit a completed Release form.
 All forms are in pdf format, and the Information form is fill-able.

-By Tuesday, February 9, coaches should sign up for events with multiple starting times by editing the the Google sheet whose link will have been emailed to them by Monday, January 25.
-Contact email@example.com if you are having difficulties.
+By Monday, February 4, coaches should sign up for events with multiple starting times by editing the Google sheet whose link will be emailed to them in January.
+Contact firstname.lastname@example.org if you are having difficulties.

-By Wednesday, February 10, coaches should send any pictures or graphics they wish to include in their school’s welcome slide.
-Below is a copy of the welcome slides that were used last year.
+By Monday, February 4, coaches should send any pictures or graphics they wish to include in their school’s welcome slide.
+These will be used at the start of the Awards Ceremony.
+Here is a copy of the welcome slides that were used last year.